Art Therapist Career (Salary + Duties + Interviews)

 Famous Art Therapists

 Art has been a form of therapy since the dawn of time, but it hasn’t always been recognized as such.
-It wasn’t until pioneers like Edith Kramer and Margaret Naumburg made connections between psychology and art therapy that the field really started to reach many throughout the US.
+It wasn’t until pioneers like Edith Kramer and Margaret Naumburg made connections between psychology and art therapy that the field reached many throughout the US.

-Hanna Kwiatkowska was a sculptor and psychologist that pioneered the field of family art therapy.
+Hanna Kwiatkowska was a sculptor and psychologist who pioneered the field of family art therapy.

 Adrian Hill wrote Art Versus Illness after discovering the healing benefits of art in his own life.
 He is considered the founder of art therapy in the United Kingdom.